List of Agents of S.H.I.E.L.D. characters: Sarge / Pachakutiq

 Sarge (portrayed by Clark Gregg) is a man who looks like Phil Coulson; even having the same DNA.
-He leads a group of mercenaries consisting of Jaco, Pax, and Snowflake to Earth on a mission involving targeting people possessed by alien parasites.
-Then they raided Deke Shaw's tech company to target Deke himself, which ends with Sarge and Snowflake making off with May while Jaco and Pax are apprehended.
-After being forced to kill another parasite-infected person, May learns that Sarge is a long-lived alien who has been leading his group in hunting the parasitic Shrikes, which have been decimating worlds on behalf of their creator, and that Sarge intends to stop them once and for all.
-May overpowers Sarge and Snowflake, commandeers their vehicle, and drives back to the Lighthouse.
+He leads a group of mercenaries to Earth on a mission involving targeting people possessed by Shrikes (alien parasites).
 While he and his group are in S.H.I.E.L.D. custody, Sarge reveals that the Shrikes' creator, Izel, has destroyed his planet and his family; leading him onto his path of revenge.
-Following his failed attempt to blow up the Shrike tower and take on Izel's ship, Sarge is detained by S.H.I.E.L.D.
-May appears in his cell and shoots him while possessed by Izel.
-After recovering and healing, Sarge broke free from his restraints and confronts Izel where the Gravitonium generator holding the powers of the Di'Allas is.
-Sarge is left confused when Izel claims that he is from a non-corporeal world like her and that the "family" is Coulson's memories of his team.
-Sarge then remembers that his real name is Pachakutiq and how he is merely possessing a clone body of Coulson which was created by the Di'Allas and sent a hundred years into the past on his and Izel's home planet.
-Despite this, he still believes Izel to be his enemy, though he unknowingly starts to manifest powers.
-After being confronted by Daisy and fully realizing his powers, it's revealed traces of Coulson lie inside Sarge and that he wants to die before he hurts anyone else.
-When it came to the fight with Izel, Sarge remembers who and what he is and stabs May with his sword while sending her to the other side as a sign.
-He then fought Mack and Daisy where his true form was revealed.
-Once May returned from the other side and impaled Izel with the sword, Daisy stunned him with her abilities so Mack could destroy Pachakutiq with the sword.
+Sarge later remembers that his real name is Pachakutiq and that he is merely possessing a clone body of Coulson which was created by the Di'Allas and sent a hundred years into the past on his and Izel's home planet.
+After being confronted by Daisy and fully realizing his powers, it's revealed that traces of Coulson lie inside Sarge and he wants to die before he hurts anyone else.